Your wedding professionals include your photographer, your DJ, your live musicians, and your officiant.

 This website has no stock photos; each picture is of a real wedding.
 There are no models; only real brides and grooms are pictured.
 Some of the photographs were taken by professional photographers, some by talented amateurs, and some by me.
 Represented on these Pages is a small fraction of the hundreds of weddings that I’ve had the honor of officiating.

-Selecting the right officiant for your wedding is obviously very important, and can seem difficult.
+Selecting the right officiant for your wedding is obviously important, and can seem difficult.
 That is why I strongly suggest that you and I meet for a no-cost, no obligation planning session.
 We’ll meet somewhere relatively quiet where we can chat undisturbed.
-You’ll be interviewing me and I’ll be interviewing you.
+Or we can use Zoom if you’d prefer!
+You’ll be interviewing me, and I’ll be interviewing you.
 You’re encouraged to ask lots of questions and take notes.
 I’ll ask you questions about your vision for your ideal romantic wedding, offer you lots of options, and take detailed notes about your decisions.
 I will respect your privacy; I won’t ask you anything that is too personal or that would make you uncomfortable.
-At the end of our meeting (usually hour or so), you’ll have a good idea of whether you and I are a good fit for your wedding.
+At the end of our meeting (usually an hour or so), you’ll have a good idea of whether you and I are a good fit for your wedding.
 If all three of us agree that we’re well suited, then we can move forward toward your wonderful wedding.
 If you or I don’t think we’re a good match, we’ll shake hands and part with good will and my best wishes.

 You’ll never receive any pressure from me; you don’t like a hard sell any more than I do.
 You’ll find that I’m laid back, but serious about giving you the best customer service possible.

 Please give me a call or text at 860-543-2334 to talk about your romantic wedding.
 I promise that I won’t call you without your permission.